 The first step to determining whether or not the work performed is deemed R&D worthy, is to identify if the work falls under the six R&D business components.
-I suggest reading that blog post for a deeper dive and better foundational understanding.
-Once you’ve determined if the work does fall under one or more of the components, then you must run it through the 4-Part Test, which is what this blog post is about.
-If the work passes all four parts, then it is considered as a Qualified Research Activity (QRA).
+I suggest reading that blog post for a deeper dive and a better foundational understanding.
+Once you’ve determined if the work does fall under one or more components, you must run it through the 4-Part Test, which is what this blog post is about.
+If the work passes all four parts, it is considered a Qualified Research Activity (QRA).
 To round it out, once you have determined your QRAs, then you can calculate your Qualified Research Expenses (QREs).

 The 4-Part Test

 There are four “mini” tests within the 4-Part Test.
 To complicate things even more, the work must pass each one of the tests listed below: